If the past summer’s bushfires brought out the best in our community, could COVID-19 be bringing out the worst?

 A message from US to YOU#stayhome#staysafe#begavalley#sapphirecoast?
 Ruby McBain?
 Max McBain (Loving Home by Kim Churchill)?
 Jack McBain

-Posted by Kristy McBain – Mayor, Bega Valley Shire Council on Monday, 6 April 2020
+Posted by Kristy McBain on Monday, April 6, 2020

 And it is selfish.
 Regional communities do not have the resources to carry infected people from elsewhere.
 Everyone should stay home, but not because Canberrans pose a greater COVID-19 risk than anyone else.